-Before making any further moves, an evaluation of the ingredient is really necessary.
+Before making any further moves, an evaluation of the ingredients is really necessary.
 Why?
 It helps you understand the product better and lets you avoid the product in case you are allergic to any ingredient in it.
 Let’s look at the benefits and side effects of Relief Factor ingredients.

 1. Omega-3 Fatty Acid

 The fish oil in Relief Factor is the prime source of Omega-3 fatty acids.
-As per a report, Omega-3 fatty acid is known to lower the chemicals which trigger inflammation of your body parts.
+As per a report, Omega-3 fatty acid is known to lower the chemicals that trigger inflammation of your body parts.

 Omega-3 Fatty Acid is also known for benefits like, maintaining good heart health, lowering blood pressure, and triglyceride reduction.
-Overall its benefits for your cardiac health is something you can’t ignore.
+Overall its benefits for your cardiac health are something you can’t ignore.
 When it comes to pain management, omega-3 has been used to treat joint pain related to various inflammatory conditions.

-Also during the studied curcumin was found to help osteoarthritis patients with pain reduction.
+Also during the study curcumin was found to help osteoarthritis patients with pain reduction.
 Though curcumin is seen to be well tolerated generally, during a clinical study some side effects were also observed.
 The side effects noticed were diarrhea, constipation, yellow stools, and problems related to the abdomen.

 Yes, you heard that right, Relief Factor isn’t soy-free.
 It uses soy although in trace amounts.
 So, people who are intolerant to soy should strictly avoid the Relief Factor.

-Soy is also a rich source of omega-3 fatty acids, the one also found in fish oil.
+Soy is also a rich source of omega-3 fatty acids, which one also found in fish oil.
 Since soy has omega-3 fatty acids, it can also help reduce inflammation within your body.
 Thus, it can also help relieve joint pain.
 Speaking of its side effects, it may have very mild side effects like nausea and constipation.

 It is a compound based on polyphenols that have anti-carcinogenic effects and anti-inflammatory properties.
 Its presence in the Relief Factor may prevent your cartilage from deteriorating.